GenerousLabs/share/do.md

 - [x] Check deep linking in exp://
 - [x] Change settings top right to help / home link
   - Also add note to homepage that it is top right
-- [ ] Add text to invite link
 - [x] Explore markdown in ReactNative
-- [ ] Create a basic web page
-- [ ] Web links
-  - [x] Create the web page
-  - [ ] Capture the links
-    - How to start the setup?
-    - Redirect to the connection accept form prefilled?
 - [x] Switch postoffice codes to \_ separator
 - [ ] Leave only the header sticky, the rest scrolls
 - [x] Change Johannes to the user's actual name in the web site!